How to Spend One Day in Beaver's Bend, Oklahoma

 For something more challenging, try the Lookout Mountain Loop (2.9 miles round trip) which has some steep up and down hills.
 There isn’t much of a lookout but it's a beautiful journey through the forest.
 For something a bit shorter, try the short Cedar Bluff Nature Trail (.9 miles).
 It has a great view looking over Broken Bow Lake.

 We only had time for the Friends Loop Trail because it started storming on the second morning of our trip.
 The trail was really nice though, very well maintained and had beautiful views.
 I would definitely recommend it!

-You have to get on the water while visiting Broken Bow and paddling down the rapids of Mountain Fork River is a great way to do it!
+One of the best Broken Bow outdoor activities in paddling down the rapids of Mountain Fork River!
 There are many kayak rental operators in the area but we decided to rent from Tippa Canoe.
 We parked at Tippa Canoe and they shuttled us up river to the Mountain Fork Park, just below the De-regulation Dam.
 It was then about a four hour paddling journey back to Tippa Canoe.

 This trip is an extremely popular place to kayak, it was very crowded!
 The main appeal of the journey is that you go over Class 2+ Rapids and over a three foot waterfall.
 We rented a tandem kayak and it consistently got stuck on top of rocks.
 I recommend renting single kayaks instead.
 We had such a great time throughout this adventure, the trip was beautiful and a lot of fun.

 While the trip down the river was scary at times (the rapids are intense!), the scenery was fantastic.
 Going over the waterfall was especially fun, but I’m just glad we didn’t flip the kayak!